Jake Locker: 2011 season: Backup season

 Locker saw his first real playing time on November 20, against the Atlanta Falcons, replacing an injured Matt Hasselbeck.
 In a losing effort, Locker threw for 2 touchdowns and 140 yards.

 Locker completed his rookie season with 4 passing touchdowns as well as 1 rushing touchdown.
 He acted as backup and occasional relief to Hasselbeck, playing in five games.

 2012 season: Move to starter

 After competing with Hasselbeck during the 2012 preseason, Locker was named the starter for the regular season on August 20, 2012.
-His first start came on September 9 against the Patriots and was a rough affair as he completed 229 yards passing and one touchdown with one interception.
-His first win came on September 23 against the Lions as he threw for 373 yards and two scores in a 44–41 overtime Titans win.
-On September 30, Locker tore his non-throwing shoulder, and was replaced by Hasselbeck.
+His first start came on September 9 against the Patriots and was a rough affair, as he completed 229 yards passing and one touchdown with one interception.
+His first win came on September 23 against the Lions, when he threw for 373 yards and two scores in a 44–41 overtime Titans win.
+On September 30, Locker tore his non-throwing shoulder and was replaced by Hasselbeck.
 Locker was later confirmed by Titans head coach Mike Munchak as the starter on November 9 against the Miami Dolphins.
 The Titans finished with a 6–10 record.

-Locker finished 2012 with 177 completions, 2,176 yards, ten touchdowns, and eleven interceptions.
+Locker finished 2012 with 2,176 yards passing, ten touchdown passes, and 11 interceptions.
 He rushed 41 times for 291 yards and a touchdown, playing in 11 games.